 What Does a Pet Sitter Do?

-- Giving them food and water
+- Feeding and providing fresh water

-- Administer medications
+- Administering medications if needed

 Price Factors for Dog Sitting